False Positive on an Ovulation Test: 6 Reasons They Happen

 4. Polycystic ovary syndrome (PCOS)

 PCOS is a hormonal imbalance marked by high levels of androgens.
-This throws off other hormones, including luteinizing hormone (LH).
+This throws off other hormones, including LH.

-Women with PCOS often have high LH levels non stop.
-This can result in ovulation for some, but for many, that’s not the case.
-Sometimes ovulation just doesn’t occur due to the high LH levels.
+Women with PCOS often have high LH levels nonstop.
+This can result in ovulation for some, that’s not the case for many.
+Sometimes, ovulation just doesn’t occur due to the high LH levels.
 This gives you a false positive result on an OPK for many days.
 But you ovulate only once during your entire cycle.

 Polycystic ovary syndrome (PCOS)